davidgolding/obsidian-custom-modules/README.md

-# Custom Modules Plugin - Developer Guide
+# Custom Modules Plugin

-## Overview
+A modular plugin that allows for personally crafted elements to be implemented similarly to core plugins.
+Intended for developers wanting to quick-test a function or narrow feature without assembling a dedicated plugin architecture around.
+Also useful for teams with internal customization needs where this one plugin may be installed and modules made optional for individual team members.

-The Custom Modules Plugin provides a framework for creating and managing custom functionality in Obsidian.
-It separates core modules (that ship with the plugin) from user modules (that you create), ensuring your custom modules are never overwritten during plugin updates.
+This plugin separates its core modules (that ship with the plugin) from user modules (that you create), ensuring your custom modules are never overwritten during plugin updates.

 ## File Structure